Biden sending more troops to Europe amid Ukraine tension

 That would happen on condition that Russia “offers reciprocal transparency measures on two ground-launched missiles bases of our choosing in Russia.”

 Aegis Ashore is a system for defending against short- or intermediate-range missiles.
-Russia argues the site in Romania could be easily adapted to fire cruise missiles instead of interceptors, which ram their target and do not carry warheads, a claim that Washington has denied.
+Russia argues the site in Romania could be easily adapted to fire cruise missiles instead of interceptors, a claim that Washington has denied.

-Putin again mentioned the possibility Tuesday, saying that “there are MK-41 launchers there that could be configured for firing Tomahawks.”
-He said they “are offensive systems that could reach thousands of kilometers into our territory.
-Isn’t that a threat to us?”

 Fears of a Russian invasion of Ukraine have mounted in recent months, after Putin deployed more than 100,000 troops to areas near Ukraine’s borders, including in neighboring Belarus, backed by tanks, artillery, helicopters and warplanes.
 Russian officials have insisted that Moscow has no intention of invading.

-In his first public remarks on the standoff in more than a month, Putin on Tuesday accused the U.S. and its allies of ignoring Russia’s central security demands but he said that Moscow is willing to talk more to ease tensions over Ukraine.
+In his first public remarks on the standoff in more than a month, Putin on Tuesday accused the U.S. and its allies of ignoring Russia’s central security demands but said that Moscow is willing to keep talking.

-His remarks suggested that a potential Russian invasion may not be imminent and that at least one more round of diplomacy is likely.

-After talks in Kyiv Wednesday with Ukrainian President Volodymyr Zelenskyy, Dutch Prime Minister Mark Rutte underlined that “it is essential for dialogue to continue.”
-If not, Rutte, said, “it is clear that further aggression against Ukraine will have serious consequences.”

-At a NATO summit in 2008, NATO leaders said that they welcomed Ukraine’s and Georgia’s aspirations to join NATO but decided not to offer either country a formal path to eventual membership.

-Russia invaded Georgia later that year and in 2014 annexed Ukraine’s Crimean Peninsula.
+Russia invaded Georgia in 2008, and in 2014 annexed Ukraine’s Crimean Peninsula.
 Around 14,000 people have been killed in the conflict that still simmers in eastern Ukraine.
-Their membership plans have been on hold for years, although NATO continues to support them and promote reforms.

 Litvinova reported from Moscow.
-Madhani and Baldor reported from Washington.
-Associated Press writers Vladimir Isachenkov in Moscow, Yuras Karmanau in Kyiv, Matthew Lee and Robert Burns in Washington, Aritz Parra in Madrid and Mike Corder in The Hague contributed to this report.
+Baldor and Madhani reported from Washington.
+AP writers Vladimir Isachenkov in Moscow, Yuras Karmanau in Kyiv, Matthew Lee and Robert Burns in Washington, Aritz Parra in Madrid and Mike Corder in The Hague contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.